malkab/libraries_node-rewhitt/node/typedoc/markdown/MAINPAGE.md

 The core of Rewhitt is composed of the following classes:

-- **client:** the Rewhitt client offers several services to programs accessing a Rewhitt system, like for example checking the Rewhitt status, pushing new tasks into the system, accessing tasks results, initializing the system, etc.
+- **client:** the Rewhitt client offers several services to programs accessing a Rewhitt system, like for example checking the Rewhitt status, pushing new tasks into the system, accessing tasks results, initializing the system, etc. There can be many clients accessing a Rewhitt instance and should communicate only via Redis, so no access to the DB;

-## Posting Messages to Redis

-Post with **RxRedisQueue.lset$**, get with **RxRedisQueue.rget$**.
+- **controller:** the hub of the Rewhitt system, controls and manages task's workflows.
+It's the only one allowed to connect to the DB;

+- **worker:** parallelized workers to perform tasks.
+Should not connect to the DB, only to Redis.

+## Workflow Basics

+Each component posts and listens to queues on Redis.
+Actions are asked by posting inherited classes from the **RedisMessage** class.
+Each component can check for PUB/SUB Redis channels or RxRedisQueue queues to be aware of what's going on in the system.

+To design a new action or command, create a new **RedisMessage** derived class with the logic of the command.

 ## Logging